DIY California small claims

 Do I need a lawyer?

 No, and in fact, lawyers are not allowed to represent either party during the hearing in California small claims court.
-That's what makes it so accessible, and why ClaimKit exists.
+That's what makes it so accessible, and why ClaimKit Help exists.

 How long does small claims take?